ScotBren/cpp-docs/docs/mfc/reference/record-field-exchange-functions.md

  The first version of the function takes a reference to a [CTime](../../atl-mfc-shared/reference/ctime-class.md) object.
 For a transfer from recordset to data source, this value is taken from the specified data member.
 For a transfer from data source to recordset, the value is stored in the specified data member.

  The second version of the function takes a reference to a `TIMESTAMP_STRUCT` structure.
 You must set up this structure yourself before the call.
 Neither dialog data exchange (DDX) support nor code wizard support is available for this version.

  The third version of the function works similarly to the first version except that it takes a reference to a [COleDateTime](../../atl-mfc-shared/reference/coledatetime-class.md) object.

 ### Remarks
  The `CTime` version of the function imposes the overhead of some intermediate processing and has a somewhat limited range.
 If you find either of these factors too limiting, use the second version of the function.
 But note its lack of code wizard and DDX support and the requirement that you set up the structure yourself.
+ When binding to columns of SQL_TYPE_DATE, only the date portion of the variable is expected to be non-zero.
+The ODBC driver may reject the transfer if the time portion is non-zero.
+Similarly, only the time portion is expected to be non-zero when binding to a SQL_TYPE_TIME column.
+The `COleDateTime` class has SetDate(../../atl-mfc-shared/reference/coledatetime-class.md#setdate) and SetTime(../../atl-mfc-shared/reference/coledatetime-class.md#settime) members to facilitate setting only the required portions.

 ### Example
  See [RFX_Text](#rfx_text).